United States Regiments & Batteries > New York < 57th New York Infantry Regiment

 Colonel Zook was absent ill, and the regiment was commanded by Lieutenant Colonel Philip J. Parisen.
 It brought 309 men to the field.

-Lieutenant Colonel Parisen was killed leading a charge on horseback against the Sunken Road, colors in hand.
+Lieutenant Colonel Parisen was killed on horseback leading a charge against the Sunken Road, colors in hand.
 Two other officers and 27 men were killed or mortally wounded, Captain James Britt, 5 other officers and 64 men were wounded, and 3 men missing, one third of the men engaged.

 Major Chapman took over command.
 More prisoners were taken than men in the 53rd, and the colors of the 11th Alabama Infantry Regiment were captured.